 We have incurred losses in each year since our inception in December 1997.
-Our net loss was \$74.9 million, \$51.9 million and \$18.6 million for the years ended December 31, 2021, 2020 and 2019, respectively.
-As of December 31, 2021, we had an accumulated deficit of approximately \$387 million.
+Our net loss was \$25.4 million, \$71.1 million and \$51.9 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+As of December 31, 2022, we had an accumulated deficit of approximately \$409 million.
 Our cash and cash equivalents will not be sufficient to fund our current and planned operations through the 12 months following the date on which this Annual Report on Form 10-K is filed, which raises substantial doubt about our ability to continue as a going concern.
 Substantial doubt about our ability to continue as a going concern may create negative reactions to the price of our common stock and we may have a more difficult time obtaining financing in the future.

 Specialty pharmaceutical product development is a speculative undertaking, involves a substantial degree of risk and is a capital-intensive business.
-We expect to incur expenses without corresponding revenues until we are able to sell Twirla in significant quantities, which may not happen.
+We expect to incur expenses without corresponding revenues until we are able to sell

+Twirla in significant quantities, which may not happen.
 We have devoted most of our financial resources to research and development, including our non-clinical development activities and clinical trials.
-We will require additional capital to fund our operating needs beyond April 2022, including among other items, the commercialization of Twirla and advancing the development of our other potential product candidates.
+We will require additional capital to fund our operating needs into the second quarter of 2023, including among other items, the commercialization of Twirla and advancing the development of our other potential product candidates.
 We may not be able to obtain sufficient additional funding to continue our operations at planned levels and be forced to reduce, or even terminate, our operations.
 To date, we have financed our operations primarily through sales of common stock, convertible preferred stock and convertible promissory notes and to a lesser extent, through term loans and government grants.